amaiya/ktrain/README.md

 **Some things to note:**
 - As of v0.8.x, *ktrain* requires TensorFlow 2.
 TensorFlow 1.x (1.14, 1.15) is no longer suppoted.
 - Since some *ktrain* dependencies have not yet been migrated to `tf.keras` in TensorFlow 2 (or may have other issues), *ktrain* is temporarily using forked versions of some libraries.
-Specifically, *ktrain* uses forked versions `eli5` and `stellargraph`.
+Specifically, *ktrain* uses forked versions of the `eli5` and `stellargraph` libraries.
 If not installed, *ktrain* will complain  when a method or function needing either of these libraries is invoked.
   To install these forked versions, you can do the following:
 ```